Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability offline mode
 ```

-* Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure the agent.
+* Answer ALL questions when prompted (environment / team / connectivity with gateway) to correctly configure the agent.
 By Default, the API Gateway and API Manager passwords are stored in cleartext in a configuration file in the agent installation folder.
 To secure your passwords, see [Administer Agent Security](/docs/connect_manage_environ/connected_agent_common_reference/agent_security/).

 Step 5.
 Install the agent

 After all questions are answered, the Axway Central CLI will create an Amplify platform environment that will host the usage report, as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration), based on the provided answers.

-The local files must be copied to the Gateway machine, as mentioned in the CLI output.
+The local files must be copied to the gateway machine, as mentioned in the CLI output.

 After all files are copied, start the Traceability Agent: `./traceability_agent ./ta_env_vars.env`

-For more information regarding agents installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).
+For more information regarding agents installation, see [Axway gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).

-### Reporting Gateway usage event - manual reporting for offline mode
+### Reporting Gateway Usage event - manual reporting for offline mode

 You can view the environment in *Enterprise Marketplace > Topology > Environment* once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.